 - Coffee mornings (first Friday of every month, 1030 – 1200)

 - Quiz nights (twice a year, normally November and May)

 - Annual Flower and Produce show (first Saturday in September)

 - Annual Parish Meeting, for all residents of the parish

 The village hall is also available for private hire, at very reasonable rates.
 See http://kvhbookings.com.

-The village hall and St Andrew’s church are the beneficiaries of the proceeds of the village fête.
+The village hall, village green and St Andrew’s church are the beneficiaries of the proceeds of the village fête.